ericsonga/APCSAReview/_sources/Tests/test3nt.rst

    :feedback_b: 30 would not have been located in 2 iterations of the while loop.
 After two iterations, mid would equal 5.
 Because list[5] is equal to 24, not 30, low would increase, and the while-loop would run again.
 Try one more iteration of the while loop.
    :feedback_c: 30 would be found in 3 iterations.
 After the third iteration of the while loop, mid would equal 6. mid[6] equals 30, so 6 is returned and the while-loop is exited.
    :feedback_d: 4 iterations is too many iterations.
 Only 3 iterations are needed to find 30 in the array.
 After 4 iterations for an array with 7 elements, either the key is not present in the array or the key is at the first or last index of the array.
    :feedback_e: Only 3 iterations of the while loop are needed to find 30 in the array.
-After 5 iterations for an array with seven elements, the key must not be present in the array.
+After 5 iterations for an array with seven elements, it must be that the key was not found.

    Consider the following method ``binSearch``, which uses binary search to locate an element ``key`` in an array of integers ``arr``.
 If ``list`` is an array of integers containing ``{4, 7, 9, 11, 20, 24, 30, 41}``, how many iterations of the while loop occur in ``binSearch(30, list)``?